Alida Scott (nee Morgan)

 When she turned 18, she applied to become a police officer and graduated in Recruit School 3/1978.
 She started in general duties before moving to the PCYC Head Office where she assisted in promoting sports to young females and started the first PCYC Academy of Gymnastics.
 “The PCYC family were incredible and I got to travel and visit them all in various regional locations.”

 After several years with PCYC, Alida returned to general duties which involved guard duty outside of Government House and was then a court orderly at the Beaufort Street Court.

 The most significant change that Alida saw during her career was the change in uniform for female police officers.
 “It’s great to see that the world has changed and females have been given more opportunities to develop outside of policing and bring those skills in.”

-After leaving WA Police, Alida had two children (who are now having children of their own) and is still married to a police officer – who she met when they worked together in regional WA.
+After leaving the WA Police Force, Alida had two children (who are now having children of their own) and is still married to a police officer – who she met when they worked together in regional WA.
 She continued to coach gymnastics and had several high profile jobs within the gymnastics community in both WA and Australia.

 Alida is currently the Director of Coaching at a large metropolitan gymnastics club and manages 50 coaching staff.
 “The most rewarding aspect of my career with the WA Police Force was the police family – everyone had your back no matter what.
 After 32 years outside of the job, I still feel like I’m part of the family”.